big-unibo/DataPlatformDesign/README.md

 ## Research papers

-Implementation of the following research paper:
+This repository contains the implementation of the following research paper:

 - Francia, Matteo, Golfarelli Matteo, and Pasini Manuele.
 "Process-Driven Design of Cloud Data Platforms".
 Submitted to **Information Systems** (2024)